Perficient-DevOps/cloudbees-core-jumpstart/README.md

 ingress.extensions/cjoc created
 ```

 Check the status of pods in the `jenkins` namespace.
 There should only be one at this point for the CJOC container.
-When `STATUS` changes from `ContainerCreating` to `Running`, access the Jenkins web UI at  `http://<HOSTNAME>/cjoc`. :
+When `STATUS` changes from `ContainerCreating` to `Running`, access the Jenkins web UI at `http://<HOSTNAME>/cjoc`.
 ```
 ➜  prft-devops-k8s git:(master) ✗ kubectl get pods -w -n jenkins -o wide
 NAME     READY   STATUS    RESTARTS   AGE    IP           NODE                       NOMINATED NODE   READINESS GATES cjoc-0   1/1     Running   0          2m8s   10.244.1.6   aks-agentpool-30924121-1   <none>           <none>
 ```

-Cleanup:
+Get the initial administrator password:

+`kubectl exec cjoc-0 cat /var/jenkins_home/secrets/initialAdminPassword -n jenkins`

+Run through the initial setup: trial or full licensing, plugin installation, and initial user definition.
+After restart, login to CJOC and click the `New Master` button in the top-right to create an initial Managed Master.

+## Analytics with Elasticsearch Reporter

+## Cleanup

 `kustomize build | kubectl delete -f -`